rlmoser99/design_patterns/strategy/strategy_notes.md

 # Strategy Pattern Notes

+**Terminology:**
+- Strategy -> Classes that perform the same method
+- Context -> User of the different Strategies (named by GoF)

 **Notes:**
-- Pull the algorithm out into a separate object.
-- Define a family of objects, the strategies, which all do the same thing - in our example, format the report.
-Not only does each strategy object perform the same job, but all of the objects support exactly the same interface.
-- The user of the strategy, called the 'context' class by GoF, can treat the strategies like interchangeable parts.
-- This relieves the report class of responsibility for or knowledge of the report file format.
 - This pattern is based on composition and delegation, rather than on inheritance.
+- Put the varying algorithm into separate objects.
+- These Strategy objects all do the same thing (book example -> formats the report).
+All of the Strategy objects support exactly the same interface.
+- The Context class can use the Strategy classes like interchangeable parts.
+- This relieves the Context class of the responsibility for or knowledge of the report file format.
-- Template & Strategy allow us to decide which variation to use in one (or few) places.
+- Like the Template Method, this pattern allows the user to change which variation to use in one place.

 **Book Example:**
 - Report in HTML and Plain Text